German-speaking Community of Belgium: Location

 The territory of the German-speaking Community is bounded on the north by the Belgium-Germany-Netherlands border tripoint, on the east by Germany and on the south by Luxembourg, and on the west by the territory of the French-speaking Community of Belgium.

 Within Belgium, the German-speaking Community exercises its political powers on the German-speaking territory, which comprises nine municipalities.
 Eupen is the seat of the government, the parliament and the administrative centre.

 The municipalities of Malmedy and Weismes belong to the territorial community of the French Community of Belgium.
 The German minority has its own rights there.
 Occasionally, the nine German-speaking communities, together with the communities of Malmedy and Weismes, are historically called East Belgium or East Cantons because of their common political past, formerly also as Eupen-Malmedy-St. Vith.

 In March 2017, the government of the German-speaking community decided to market the area as East Belgium.
-Analogous to South Tyrol (officially: Autonomous Region of Bolzano – South Tyrol), the name of the German-speaking Community of Belgium will continue to be used on official documents, on the external presentation, on the Internet and on the official posters of the ministry, the government and the parliament.
+Analogous to South Tyrol (officially: Autonomous Province of Bolzano – South Tyrol), the name of the German-speaking Community of Belgium will continue to be used on official documents, on the external presentation, on the Internet and on the official posters of the ministry, the government and the parliament.